 To confirm measurement models for each construct, before examining the structural model, confirmatory factor analysis was conducted by using AMOS 18.
-The comparative fit index CFI (Bentler, 1990) was used in judging overall fit (Gerbing and Anderson,1993).
-The Root Mean Square Error of Approximation RMSEA (Steiger,1990) was also used to provides information in terms of discrepancy per degree of freedom for a model, including the notion of parsimony.
-According to Browne and Cudeck (1993), an RMSEA of .05 indicates a close fitting model and that values up to .08 represent reasonable errors of approximation of a model.
-As shown in Table 5, as indicated in Table 5 (Appendix A) all constructs had a good model fit.
-Meanwhile, the reliability analysis of each variable showed the internal consistencies of the coefficient α ranging from 0.85 to 0.96.
+The comparative fit index (CFI; (Bentler 1990) was used in judging overall fit (Gerbing and Anderson 1993).
+The Root Mean Square Error of Approximation (RMSEA; (Steiger 1990) was also used to provides information in terms of discrepancy per degree of freedom for a model, including the notion of parsimony.
+According to Browne and Cudeck (Browne and Cudeck 1993), an RMSEA of .05 indicates a close fitting model and that values up to .08 represent reasonable errors of approximation of a model.
+As shown in Table 3, all constructs had a good model fit.